jordanbrook/jordanbrook.github.io/_pages/about.md

 I bring a strong computational and physical sciences background to my work, combined with practical experience in private industry, in the field, and in our operational weather service.

-I hold a Ph.D. in Atmospheric Sciences from the University of Queensland, where my dissertation on hailstorms and weather radars won the Dean’s Award for Outstanding Thesis.
+I hold a Ph.D. in Atmospheric Sciences from the University of Queensland, where my thesis investigated hailstorms using weather radars.
 Nowadays, I'm focused on assimilating radar data into convection-allowing models to improve forecasts of severe weather.